pombredanne/centidb/docs/index.rst

 7. Safer
 8. Enough speedups to make a viable middleweight production store
 9. C++ library
+10. Key splitting (better support DBs that dislike large records)
+11. putbatch()

 Maybe:

+1. "Pure keys" mode: when a collection's key is based entirely on the record value (e.g. log line timestamp) or a common prefix, batches need only store the highest and lowest member keys in their key, since member record keys can be perfectly reconstructed.
+Lookup would expand varint offset array then logarithmic bisect+decode until desired member is found.
-1. Value compressed covered indices
+2. Value compressed covered indices
-2. `Query` object to simplify index intersections.
+3. `Query` object to simplify index intersections.
-3. Configurable key scheme
+4. Configurable key scheme
-4. Make key/value scheme prefix optional
+5. Make key/value scheme prefix optional
-5. Make indices work as :py:class:`Collection` observers, instead of hard-wired
+6. Make indices work as :py:class:`Collection` observers, instead of hard-wired
-6. Convert :py:class:`Index` to reuse :py:class:`Collection`
+7. Convert :py:class:`Index` to reuse :py:class:`Collection`

 Probably not: